NextGenDevTeam/The-OGPTC-Project/README.md

 # The-OGPTC-Project
-With the OGPTC Open source projetc, you can build your own AI based Chatbot.
-Download the source code from here and help the community to make powerful AI based tools!
+With the OGPTC Open source project that allows you to build your own AI based Chatbot.
+Download the source code from here for free and help the community to make powerful AI based tools!

 # Required tools
-To code your AI, **you first need a computer or a laptop at least then get VS Code, be sure to have Python 3 with Tkinter support on your device and then download the source code.**
+To code your AI, **you first need a computer or a laptop at least and then get VS Code, be sure to have Python 3 with Tkinter support on your device and then download the source code.**
 All you have to do is coding using **Python**!
+_Note: It doesn't matter if you use linux, macOS or Windows._

-If you don't know how to code using Python, learn how to use it first before modifying anything to the source code.
+If you don't know how to code using Python, learn how to code in python first before modifying the source code.

 # Explaining the components of the source code
   # 1-Imports